Reviews You Can Rely On

 Battery Type NiMH, Alkaline AA

 The Motorola T600 is a solid choice for anyone who wants a radio for water-based activities.
-It boasts the best waterproof rating of the bunch and backs up its manufacturer's claims beautifully.
+It boasts the best waterproof rating and beautifully backs up its manufacturer's claims.
 We placed it under a meter of water for half an hour, and it survived unscathed.
 And luckily, it's unlikely that you'll ever accidentally repeat this test because the T600 floats.
 The walkie talkie also performs well in our unobstructed range test.
 It maintained communication for 6 miles along a super straight, flat road, making it ideal for a long-distance conversation on the water.

 This radio's main selling point is its waterproof housing, making it an easy choice for a sea kayaker or paddleboarder.
-You'll pay for it, though, and the extra protection adds heft and bulk.
-If you don't expect to drop your radio in the water and need one that can withstand the odd slash or light rain shower, most of the options we tested will work.
+You'll pay for it, though; the extra protection adds heft and bulk.
+Most of our tested options will work if you don't expect to drop your radio in the water and need one that can withstand the odd slash or light rain shower.
 Many are smaller, lighter, and less expensive.
 If you spend all your time on the water and don't want to worry about sinking a radio, we recommend the T600.
-For those that are in the market for a bare-bones, affordable walkie talkie, you can't go wrong with the Midland X-Talker T10.
+For those in the market for a bare-bones, affordable walkie-talkie, you can't go wrong with the Midland X-Talker T10.

 Read more: Motorola T600 review